 class.

-Apex best practices when writing for Einstein Copilot
+Apex best practices when writing for Agentforce

 - Write clear, descriptive labels and descriptions for the Invocable Apex classes and variables.
 To learn more about the best practices around writing detailed instructions for your action and variables, check the related docs.